IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 <!--
   >>> IMAGE <<< markers show where visuals go.
-The hero one matters most — it sells the tool before a single line is read.
-A feature reel here would do more than any paragraph.
+The hero one matters most.
+  It sells the tool before a single line is read, and a feature reel there would do more than any paragraph.
 -->

 # On-Set Studio

 ### Don't let AI imagine your shot.
 Build it.

-**A virtual soundstage for AI image, video, and asset creation — built for ComfyUI.**
+**A virtual soundstage for AI image, video, and asset creation, built for ComfyUI.**

 On-Set Studio is a browser-based 3D staging tool that runs as a ComfyUI custom node.
-You build the shot the way you'd build it on a set — block your cast, rig your lights, choose a lens, move the camera — and it hands ComfyUI the ground truth of the scene you actually built.
+You build the shot the way you'd build it on a set.
+Block your cast, rig your lights, choose a lens, move the camera.
+Then it hands ComfyUI the ground truth of the scene you actually built.

 >>> HERO IMAGE / GIF: the editor with a lit, posed scene + the passes it exports <<<